-Restoring an Ancient Landscape in a New Era
+Restoring an ancient landscape in a new era

-With the removal of Indigenous stewardship and the exclusion of wildfire, the characteristics of giant sequoia groves, and mixed conifer forests more generally, have changed in innumerable ways.
-Based on previous research in the Sierra Nevada, historic forest structure varied greatly across the landscape; however, tree density was much lower with an intact fire regime compared to modern dry mixed-conifer forests.
+When imagining what we want this forest to look like, we start by considering what this forest would have looked like today had Indigenous peoples never been forcibly removed and their traditional practices never discontinued and outlawed.
+With the removal of Indigenous stewardship and the exclusion of wildfire, the characteristics of giant sequoia groves—and mixed conifer forests more generally—have changed in innumerable ways.
+Based on previous research in the Sierra Nevada, historic forest structure varied greatly across the landscape; however, tree density was much lower when the nature fire regime was intact compared to the dry mixed-conifer forests of today.

 These conditions, when combined with the impacts of climate change, have caused an unprecedented loss of old-growth sequoias throughout the Sierra Nevada since 2015.
 Giant sequoias are in a fight for their lives.
 The League is committed to doing all we can to create a refugia for giant sequoia and other threatened or endangered flora and fauna at Alder Creek.